rh-marketingops/dwm/README.md

 # Business logic

-The following are what we have determined to be the general "best practices" for maintaining data quality.
+The following are what we have determined to be (as a best practice) the general rules available for cleaning a set of data.
+Theoretically, any string field can have these rules applied to them; however, when configuring DWM, one should evaluate whether or not a rule is appropriate for a given field.

 ## Validation